icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

 ```
 ## Customize the system

-What now you need to do is to customize the installation with your hardware and enviroment
+What now you need to do is to customize the installation with your hardware and environment